 Season Tickets: Save up to 50% and avoid per ticket handling fees when you purchase a ticket package.
 CLICK HERE for more information.

 Group Tickets: Groups of 10 or more can save 15% on select seats.
 CLICK HERE for more information.

-Attitude – Light: The Holocaust & Humanity Project will be at James K. Polk Theater in Nashville, TN - February 9 through February 11, 2018
+Attitude: Light / The Holocaust and Humanity Project will be at James K. Polk Theater in Nashville, TN

-Pushing the boundaries of Nashville Ballet’s acclaimed Attitude series, Light: The Holocaust and Humanity Project offers a groundbreaking exploration of devastating loss, resiliency and, ultimately, the triumph of the human spirit.
-Following one Holocaust survivor’s journey as told through music and dance, Light offers a unique opportunity that only art can—to feel, better understand and reflect upon a piece of history that defies comprehension.
+Pushing the boundaries of Nashville Ballet’s acclaimed Attitude series, Light / The Holocaust and Humanity Project offers a groundbreaking exploration of devastating loss, resiliency and, ultimately, the triumph of the human spirit.
+Following Holocaust survivor Naomi Warren's story as told through music and dance, Light offers a unique opportunity that only art can—to feel, better understand and reflect upon a piece of history that defies comprehension.
 The ballet illuminates the past to promote compassion, understanding and hope to issues relevant in today's society.
-Community talkback sessions will accompany this Nashville Ballet premiere.

 Gift certificates are available in a variety of denominations and may be redeemed toward any arts performance at TPAC or War Memorial Auditorium.
 The gift of live performance makes memories to last a lifetime and supports TPAC’s non-profit mission.